 Future directions Biophysically-based network models have tremendous scope for clinical work, enabling the simulation of dysfunctional physiology, such as the degradation of cellular morphology (e.g. ageing), the abnormal expression of neurotransmitter and neuromodulator receptors (e.g. schizophrenia), the depletion of neuromodulatory neurons (e.g. Parkinson's disease) or imbalances of excitation and inhibition (e.g. epilepsy).
 They further enable the simulation of pharmacological intervention in the treatment of neuropathologies, and of behavioural experiments with patient populations.
 One of my major goals is to collaborate with clinicians in the next phase of my career.
 This approach is often referred to as computational psychiatry.
 If you're a clinician and these things are of interest, please contact me.

 Anything that can be described as a set of entities and relationships can be represented as a graph.
 The entities are nodes and the relationships between them are edges or connections.
 In recent years, the use of graphical methods to construct formal networks from fMRI signals has provided a platform to investigate neural information processing over a broad range of spatial scales, including whole-brain computation.
 Under this approach, brain regions are nodes and correlations in their activity constitute edges, the assumption being that if two regions are co-active, then they're working together as part of a functional network.
 There are many ways to use these methods, but I mostly use them to quantify the time-evolution of functional networks during cognitive tasks.
 Correlations between the statistics of network structure and task performance provide clues about the whole-brain bases of cognition.
 In particular, I'm interested in whole-brain modular structure, i.e. how the sub-systems of the brain mix and match areas of specialisation in support of cognition and behaviour.
 There is growing evidence that we do exactly that (including my own work with Jason Gallivan and Randy Flanagan) but the mechanisms by which we do it are poorly understood.
-The figure provides an overview of this general approach (adapted from Standage et al, in review)
+The figure provides an overview of this general approach (adapted from Standage et al, Cereb Cortex, in press)

 Future directions I plan to use these methods with EEG and MEG, in order to investigate whole-brain computation on a trial-by-trial basis, such as during decision making or working memory tasks.
 EEG and MEG have millisecond resolution, so it's doable with enough computing power (it can be described as an embarrassingly parallel problem) .
 If you're interested in collaborating in this area, please contact me.